MelissaPabst/JavaScriptClock/README.md

 # JavaScriptClock
-An easy JS clock to refresh on JS
+An easy JS clock to refresh on JS/HTML/CSS